 March 5 – 11 is National Women in Construction Week.
 According to the National Association of Women in Construction (NAWIC) website, “The focus of WIC Week is to highlight women as a visible component of the construction industry.
 It is also a time for local chapters to give back to their communities.
 WIC Week provides an occasion for NAWIC’s thousands of members across the country to raise awareness of the opportunities available for women in the construction industry and to emphasize the growing role of women in the industry.”

-Why did you go into land surveying?
+Why did you go into engineering?

-What are the challenges of your career?
+What are the challenges of your job?